 The Interlibrary Loan (ILL) service supports the mission of the library by providing expanded access to library materials and information.
 The purpose of ILL is to obtain materials not available in the library.
 The library affirms that ILL is an adjunct to, not a substitute for, the library’s collection.
 In meeting patron needs, the library will exhaust local resources first, before requesting items on interlibrary loan.

-a.
-An ILL request is defined as a request for library materials made on behalf of a library patron through NCLS, ICEPAC or OCLC systems.
+- An ILL request is defined as a request for library materials made on behalf of a library patron through NCLS, DueNorth or OCLC systems.

-a.
-Ten (10) active requests are permitted at any one time per patron.
+- Ten (10) active requests are permitted at any one time per patron with a non-educator library card.
+Twenty (20) active requests are permitted at any one time per patron with an educator library card.
 A request is active from the time it is initiated until the item has been returned and checked in at the lending library and the record has cleared.

-b.
-Materials will be available for pickup for one (1) week after they are processed.
+- Materials will be available for pickup for ten (10) days after they are processed.
 If an item is not picked up then it will be sent back to the lending library.

-d.
-ILLs may be renewed twice only if the lending library permits renewals.
+- ILL materials may be renewed once if the lending library permits renewals.

-d.
-The patron is responsible for the overdue fee, repair, or replacement costs.
+- The patron is responsible for the repair or replacement costs.
 The library will make an effort to collect any such charges from the patron who received the materials.